Sak Yant Tattoo FAQ | Thai Tattoo Questions

 The short answer is Sak Yant Authenticity, Credibility & Cost!

 Cost: We have standardized the cost of the Sak Yant depending on time and complexity, and among different Ajarns.
-As a co-op we have set a price that does not include the commission you pay to Taxi’s or other part time tour guides.
+As a co-op with a great reputation, we are busy, usually 100% capacity everyday.
+We know how much we need to survive and we have set a prices that reflect not needing to earn some extra for the slow days.

 There are several points that make us unique;